drtamarojgreen/quanta_haba/docs/oauth_integration.md

 - Develop the integration on a separate feature branch.
 - Thoroughly test the entire end-to-end flow, from initial user authorization to successful API calls and token refreshes.
 - Validate that all credentials are being stored securely and are never exposed in logs or plain text files.

+## 3. OAuth Implementation

+This section provides a step-by-step explanation of how the OAuth 2.0 integration works within the Quanta Haba editor.
+The goal is to allow the editor to securely access external language models on behalf of the user.

+### Step 1: The User Initiates the Connection

+It all starts with the user.
+Inside the Quanta Haba editor, the user will find an option in the menu to connect to an external model (e.g., "Connect to GPT-4").
+When the user clicks this, the editor kicks off the OAuth 2.0 authorization process.

+### Step 2: The Editor Opens a Browser Window

+The editor, through the `ExternalModelClient` class, opens the user's default web browser and directs them to the external model provider's website (e.g., Google, OpenAI).
+The web address includes special information, like the editor's `Client ID`, which tells the provider which application is trying to connect.

+### Step 3: The User Grants Permission

+On the provider's website, the user is asked to log in to their account (if they aren't already).
+They are then presented with a consent screen that asks if they want to grant the Quanta Haba editor permission to access their data (in this case, to use the language model).
+By clicking "Allow" or "Authorize," the user is giving their consent.

+### Step 4: The Provider Sends a Temporary Code

+Once the user grants permission, the provider's website redirects the user's browser back to a special, pre-configured web address that the editor is listening to.
+This address is usually `http://localhost:8080/callback`.
+Appended to this address is a temporary `authorization code`.

+To catch this code, the editor starts a small, temporary web server on the user's computer.
+This server's only job is to listen for this one specific redirect and grab the authorization code from the URL.

+### Step 5: The Editor Exchanges the Code for an Access Token

+Now that the editor has the temporary authorization code, it sends a direct, secure, behind-the-scenes request to the provider's server.
+This request includes the authorization code, the editor's `Client ID`, and a `Client Secret` (which is a secret password that only the editor and the provider know).

+If everything checks out, the provider returns two important pieces of information: an `access token` and a `refresh token`.

+*   **Access Token:** This is a short-lived token that gives the editor permission to make API calls to the language model on the user's behalf.
+It's like a temporary key card.
+*   **Refresh Token:** This is a long-lived token that can be used to get a new access token when the old one expires.
+This way, the user doesn't have to go through the whole login and consent process every time the access token expires.

+### Step 6: Securely Storing the Tokens

+The editor needs to store the access and refresh tokens so it can use them later.
+For security, these tokens are not stored in a plain text file.
+Instead, they are stored in the operating system's secure credential manager (like the Windows Credential Manager or macOS Keychain).
+This is the same place your web browser stores your saved passwords.

+### Step 7: Making Authenticated API Calls

+Now, whenever the user wants to use the external language model, the editor retrieves the access token from the secure storage and includes it in the API request.
+The provider sees the valid access token and processes the request.

+If the access token has expired, the `ExternalModelClient` automatically uses the refresh token to get a new access token from the provider, and then retries the API request.
+This all happens seamlessly in the background, without the user even knowing.